 11. Burro Alley

 Home to some of Santa Fe’s more colorful history, Burro Alley was once a hangout for gamblers, thieves, and other seedy characters.
-Named after the firewood salesmen who would haul in loads of wood on their burros, the area today is home to one of Santa Fe’s most beloved statues.
+Named after the firewood salesmen who would haul in loads of wood on their burros, the area today hosts one of Santa Fe’s most beloved statues.

 12. Red & Green Chile

 No trip to Santa Fe is complete without at least one photo of a plate smothered in the red and green chile that makes New Mexican cuisine so unique.
 You will find several New Mexican eateries across the city.
-Just ask a local which one they would recommend!
+Just ask a local which one they would recommend or check out the Santa Fe Dining Guide!

 13. Margarita Trail